liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/01-setting-up-the-guestbook-portlet.markdown

 root directory is referred to as *Liferay Home* and is named according to the version, edition, and specific Liferay release.
-For example, if you downloaded Liferay Portal 6.2 CE GA3 and unzipped it to a `bundles` directory on your machine, then the path of the bundle's Liferay Home directory is:
+For example, if you downloaded Liferay Portal 6.2 CE GA3 and unzipped it to a `bundles` directory on your machine, then the path of that bundle's Liferay Home directory is:

     bundles/liferay-portal-6.2-ce-ga3